GlideAngle/flare-timing/BUILDING.md

 # Building Flare Timing

 This mono-repo contains many packages.
 The subset of these that are generally useful are published to hackage and stackage.
-Others that

 ## Building with Nix
 Each library package can be built standalone.
 For example, the `flight-units`